RAvdek/legendrian_links/README.md

 # To do list

-- Compute rot and tb of knots.
+## Features

-- Compute Z indices of chords and their cyclic words.
+- Compute Z indices of pure chords.
+- Introduce t coordinate in differentials.
+- Gradings for cyclic words (of not necessarily chords) and put into table.
-- Process disks into differentials for LCH and RSFT.
+- Process disks into differentials for LCH and RSFT with Z/2Z coefficients.
 - Compute numbers of Z/2Z augmentations.
+Should be in a new module.
+- Process disks into differentials for LCH and RSFT with Z coefficients.
+- Ability to reverse orientations on link components.
+- Compute differentials for 2-copies and twisted 2-copies.

+## Data sets

+- Port knots from the Legendrian knot atlas or other resource into `links.json`.
+- Get two component links from the link atlas.

+## Code cleanup

+- Add pylint or something to ensure code cleanliness.
+- Review relationships between data structures.
+- Make `legendrian_links` importable as a python library.